bitcoin-api/bitcoin-api-full-stack/README.md

     width="800"
 />

-To check up on your service you can use this pm2 command:
+To check up on your service, you can use this pm2 command:
 ```
 pm2 list
 ```